Skip to main content

 “We will never turn an eye to racism, bigotry, and anti-Asian hate,” Lurie said.

 Will Lurie’s nice-guy, consensus-forming demeanor stand up against the greasy machine that is City Hall politicking — and to Trump?
 Will he surround himself with leadership that conveys a change to the system?
 Are voters patient enough to accept the reality that change may take years?
-Or will Lurie be the latest incumbent to get yanked out, like Breed and former mayors Art Agnos and Frank Jordan before him?
+Or will Lurie be the latest incumbent to get yanked out, like Breed and former mayors Art Agnos and Frank Jordan?

 Voters are frustrated with the status quo.
 Soon enough, Lurie, too, will become the insider he once condemned.